canonical/charming-actions/promote-charm/README.md

 # canonical/charming-actions/promote-charm

 This action is used to promote an already uploaded charm to a different channel in charmhub.
 It is designed to be manually triggered with the inputs.
-The promotion involves all the existing bases for the charm.
+The promotion involves all the existing combination of base/architecture for the charm.

+**Note**: It is necessary to have at least one release for a certain base/architecture in the `origin-channel`.
+E.g: if there isn't a release in `latest/candidate` for `ubuntu 20.04 (arm64)`, the action will igonore the promotion from `latest/candidate` to `latest/stable`.

 ## Usage

 ```yaml